Serve in aNick & Nora glass

 In his 1923 Harry of Ciros ABC-of-mixing-cocktails Harry MacElhone also uses pineapple syrup in his East India, which, like the above, is otherwise pretty much the same as Harry Johnson's 1882 East India No. 1; indeed MacElhone credits the recipe to Johnson.

-Harry Craddock's influential 1930 The Savoy Cocktail Book stipulates pineapple juice in place of pineapple syrup, and this is repeated in other cocktail books which follow, including W.J.
-Tarling's 1937 Café Royal Cocktail Book.
+Harry Craddock's influential 1930 The Savoy Cocktail Book stipulates pineapple juice in place of pineapple syrup, and this is repeated in other cocktail books which follow, including William James "Billy" Tarling's 1937 Café Royal Cocktail Book.
 I've honoured all the above by using both pineapple juice and syrup in my version of an East India.

 One serving of East India No.2 contains 165 calories.